-Mayor Sondak stated that the Estate had approached the Town of Alta about developing a project that was more aligned with the community's best interests than the current 10 home plan.
+Mayor Sondak stated that the Estate had approached the Town of Alta about developing a project that was more aligned with the community's best interests than the current plan.
 In order to move forward with the plan, a rezone would be needed.
 He stated that a more concentrated development with open space would be better for the Town than 10 houses spread across the hillside.
 Mayor Sondak stated that the original plan for this land was a hotel.

 Mayor Sondak asked Mr. Ogilvy to clarify where road access would be located.
-He answered that a few options had been explored; one option showed ultimately, the road access wcould avoid the Summer Road, thereby avoiding interference with current recreational use.
+He answered that a few options had been explored; one option showed -ultimately, the road access wcould avoid the Summer Road, thereby avoiding interference with current recreational use.

-John Guldner, Town Administrator, stated that per the development settlement agreement, 20 parking spots were required in that location, not necessarily covered.
-The United States Forest Service would not approve a parking structure on USFS ground; however, the Estatey would need USFS approvale to a plowed and paved access to parking on the Summer Road.
+John Guldner, Town Administrator, stated that per the development settlement agreement, 20 parking spots were required in that location.
+The United States Forest Service would not approve a parking structure on USFS ground; however, they would approve a plowed and paved access to parking.
 The condo/hotel plan would eliminate the parking structure which would be four stories and 45,000 square feet, because all of the parking would be onsite.
 He stated that anything they could do to get access from down below-which would be in working with the Forest Service and the Ski Area-would be ideal.
 He further explained that per the development settlement agreement, whatever was done with access could not interfere with existing uses.